What does nonbinary mean?

 What is nonbinary gender identity?

-Gender identity refers to how someone conceptualizes their gender, and it can be distinguished from their sexual orientation or, to an extent, their biological sex.
+Gender identity refers to how someone conceptualizes their gender, and it can be distinguished from their sexual orientation and their biological sex.

-Some people choose not to describe their gender identity as exclusively male or female.
+Some people's gender identity is not exclusively male or female.

-This is usually determined by biological factors, including the anatomy of their sexual organs.
+This is usually determined by biological factors, such as the anatomy of their sexual organs.

-People may identify with a majority of the conventions associated with being either male or female, in these cases.
+In these cases, people may identify with a majority of the conventions associated with being either a man or a woman.

 This way of conceptualizing gender can broadly be described as binary.